Yuanrui-Mdt-Info/daspire-docs/docs/setup-guide/sources/github.md

 3. For **Authentication**, choose one of the following:

-  > * Click **Authenticate your GitHub account** and sign in to your GitHub account.
+  > * For **OAuth** authentication, click **Authenticate your GitHub account** and sign in to your GitHub account.
-  > * Enter your **Personal Access Token**.
+  > * For **Personal Access Token** authentication, enter the Personal Access Token you obtained in Step 1.
 To load balance your API quota consumption across multiple API tokens, input multiple tokens separated with `,`.

 4. **GitHub Repositories** - Enter a list of GitHub organizations/repositories, e.g. `daspirehq/daspire` for single repository, `daspirehq/daspire` `daspirehq/another-repo` for multiple repositories.
 If you want to specify the organization to receive data from all its repositories, then you should specify it according to the following example: `daspirehq/*`.